 Day 1 : Arrival at Kathmandu:

-As soon as you arrive at the capital city, Kathmandu, you will be met by a representative from Nepal Mountain Trekkers at International Airport terminals and he will take you to your respective hotel (Hotel Horizon).
-After check-in at the hotel, you can enjoy the free time relaxing in a cozy room or stroll around the tourist hub Thamel area until the end of the day.
+As soon as you arrive at the capital city, Kathmandu, you will be met by a representative from Nepal Mountain Trekkers at International Airport terminals and he will take you to your respective hotel (Hotel Green Horizon).
+After check-in at the hotel, you can enjoy your free time relaxing in a cozy room or stroll around the tourist hub Thamel area until the end of the day.

 Day 2 : Sightseeing and Tour Preparation:

 After having our early meal, we start our day with a visit to the Nepal Mountain Trekkers office at Thamel.
 After being introduced to our team including tour guide, trekking leader, and director of operations, we head for necessary trekking preparations, getting needed equipment with the initiation of Kathmandu sightseeing around world heritage sites.
 Kathmandu durbar square, Swayambhunath stupa, Pashupatinath temple, and Boudhanath stupa are UNESCO world heritage sites that we explore till sunset.
-Overnight stay at hotel in Kathmandu.
+Overnight stay at the hotel in Kathmandu.
 B included.

 Day 3 : Fly Kathmandu to Paro and Drive to Thimpu:

 As your flight lands in Paro.
 You will meet our representative at the airport and will be driven to Thimphu, Check-in hotel, and have lunch.
 After lunch, visit the Junshi paper factory.
-Handmade paper making begins to find its place as the most important part of Bhutanese culture and tradition.
-Papermaking first began as a domestic occupation and still preserved to these days.
+Handmade paper-making begins to find its place as the most important part of Bhutanese culture and tradition.
+Papermaking first began as a domestic occupation and is still preserved to these days.
 In the year 1990 the Government, Ministry of Trade and Industry established the Jungshi Handmade Paper Factory to act as a key pilot to safeguard the old tradition of handmade paper making in Bhutan and expand its market for commercial purposes.
 In 1992 the factory was privatized under the sole proprietorship of Mr. Norbu Tenzin, who was trained and sent as a missionary in Shimane Prefecture, Japan for high quality and designing of Bhutanese traditional handmade paper for the international market.
-After the paper, the factory drives up to the Kuenselphodrang to see the 165 ft tall bronze Buddha statue which overlooks the capital city of Bhutan and later visits the Tashicheo Dzong.
+After the paper, the factory drives up to the Kuenselphodrang to see the 165 ft tall bronze Buddha statue which overlooks the capital city of Bhutan, and later visits the Tashicheo Dzong.
 Overnight in Thimphu.